jyoungblood/slime-demo/README.md

 how do modify slime components (index, settings, htaccess)

-hbs basics (variables, loops, partials) how to do custom hbs helpers (you can put them anywhere, we put them in demo.php)
+hbs basics (variables, logic, loops, helpers, partials, raw output) how to do custom hbs helpers (you can put them anywhere, we put them in demo.php)